THE OLD WAY

 What would it feel like to re-wild?

-From April to December we set up camp in the woods and moors of Devon, UK, travelling along the river to the coast, guided by experienced foragers, hunters and craftspeople who have put down deep roots in this land.
+From April to September join us for 4 immersive camps in 4 different ecosystems in Devon, UK and be guided by experienced foragers, hunters, fisherfolk and craftspeople who have put down deep roots in this land.

 What does it feel like to track roe deer in the spring's early morning mist?

-To harvest mussels in the estuary from a canoe?
+To harvest oysters in the estuary from a canoe?

 To be confident in reading tracks and weather patterns, using the birds and lichen as navigation tools?